mnadel/pm5/README.md

 # Auth

-OAuth callbacks are handled by a [Cloudflare Worker](https://workers.cloudflare.com/) deployed to https://auth.pm5-book.workers.dev/c2
+OAuth callbacks are handled by a [Cloudflare Worker](https://workers.cloudflare.com/) deployed to https://auth.pm5-book.workers.dev/c2.

+Its source is available at https://github.com/mnadel/pm5-auth.

 First, generate a link to authenticate PM5 Book: